 8. Enjoy a cruise on the Grand Canal

 To avoid the crowds, do this early morning or at night time, when Venice is all lit up – it’s pure magic!
-Try to find a spot outside, grab you camera and prepare to stand in awe at the views in front of you!
-Check out the vaporetto no. 1 timetable, the single ticket costs 7.50 euros, while the day ticket is 20 euros.
+Try to find a spot outside, grab your camera and prepare to stand in awe at the views in front of you!
+Check out the Vaporetto no. 1 timetable, the single ticket costs 7.50 euros, while the day ticket is 20 euros.

 9. Go island-hopping and do it independently

-I know it’s seems a lot but trust me, it’s perfectly doable and makes for a fantastic escape from the crowds of Venice.
+I know it seems a lot but trust me, it’s perfectly doable and makes for a fantastic escape from the crowds of Venice.